open-policy-agent/eopa/openapi/README.md

 ## OpenAPI Spec

-The OpenAPI spec included here represents a small surface area of the Enterprise OPA and Open Policy Agent API –– only the APIs for executing policy requests.
+The OpenAPI spec included here represents a small surface area of the EOPA and Open Policy Agent API –– only the APIs for executing policy requests.

 This OpenAPI spec was crafted by hand, not auto-generated.